20 Ways to Use Cold Pressed Virgin Coconut Oil

 2. Spit the oil in a trash can and rinse your mouth with water.

-3. Later, brush your teeth for best results.
+3. Later, brush your teeth for the best results.

 Read this article for a complete guide to oil pulling techniques and the right way to do it.

-Note: Oil pulling is not an alternative for any forms of oral health activities such as brushing and flossing.
+Note: Oil pulling is not an alternative to any form of oral health activities such as brushing and flossing.

 5. Improve Gut Health With Virgin Coconut Oil